 No. With gateway-based connectors, credentials stay in the gateway.
 Your project does not store the OAuth tokens in plain view.
 See Gateway-based connectors.

-The shared connector represents the connection you configured at the workspace level, not per-end-user WordPress login.
-If you need each user to authenticate to WordPress individually, you typically design a custom auth or API flow in your app rather than relying on this shared connector alone.
+The app connector represents the connection you configured at the workspace level, not per-end-user WordPress login.
+If you need each user to authenticate to WordPress individually, you typically design a custom auth or API flow in your app rather than relying on this app connector alone.

 For underlying API concepts and endpoints, see WordPress.com developer documentation.
 Lovable exposes access through the connector; not every documented endpoint is used in every project.